-In addition, the proposed Board action complies with Sections 35 and 52 of the Port Act, which allow for the Board to do all acts necessary and convenient for the exercise of its powers and accounts of the district to be audited annually.
+The proposed Board action complies with Sections 21 and 35 of the Port Act, which allow the Board to pass resolutions and to do all acts necessary and convenient for the exercise of its powers.
 The Port Act was enacted by the California Legislature and is consistent with the Public Trust Doctrine.
 Consequently, the proposed Board action is consistent with the Public Trust Doctrine.

 The proposed Board direction or action does not allow for "development," as defined in Section 30106 of the California Coastal Act, or "new development," pursuant to Section 1.a. of the District's Coastal Development Permit (CDP) Regulations because they will not result in, without limitation, a physical change, change in use or increase the intensity of uses.
 Therefore, issuance of a Coastal Development Permit or exclusion is not required.
 However, development within the District requires processing under the District's CDP Regulations.
-Future development, as defined in Section 30106 of the Coastal Act, will remain subject to its own independent review pursuant to the District's certified CDP Regulations, PMP, and Chapters 3 and 8 of the Coastal Act.
+Future development, as defined in Section 30106 of the Coastal Act, will remain subject to its own independent review pursuant to the District's cDP Regulations, PMP, and Chapters 3 and 8 of the Coastal Act.
 The Board's direction or action in no way limits the exercise of the District's discretion under the District's CDP Regulations.
 Therefore, issuance of a CDP or exclusion is not required at this time.